CartoDB/documentation/app/content/spatial-extension-bq/overview.md

 From the list of available connections, choose BigQuery and complete the connection steps.

-Once you have connected successfully, a new _Your Tilesets_ section appears, where the tilesets created with the Tiler module of the Spatial Extension will be listed.

-Now you can go to your [BigQuery console](https://console.cloud.google.com/bigquery) and check that you have access to the extension, running this query should return the Tiler module version.
+Now you can go to your [BigQuery console](https://console.cloud.google.com/bigquery) and check that you have access to the extension.
+Running this query should return the Tiler module version.

 ```sql
 SELECT bqcarto.tiler.VERSION()